St Mary of the Angels, Bayswater: History

 A mission was started in Bayswater in 1849.
 As the labourers building Paddington Station were mainly Irish Catholic, Cardinal Wiseman saw a need for a Catholic church in the area, and asked Provost Henry Manning to undertake the task.

 The construction of the original building began in 1851 to original designs by Thomas Meyer in the Puginian Gothic style.
 Meyers also built, around the same time, St Joseph's Church in Avon Dassett, Warwickshire.
 Work was temporarily interrupted due to lack of funds, but was completed in 1857 by Manning's kinsman Henry Clutton, with additions by John Francis Bentley.
 Meyer also designed an earlier school chapel, also on Moorhouse Road.
-The church was initially dedicated to St Helen, in honour of Mrs Helen Hargrave, a benefactress.
+The church was initially dedicated to St Helen, in honour of Helen Hargrave, a benefactor.

-A stained glass window in the north aisle depicting St Vincent de Paul, the Madonna and St John the Evangelist was executed by James Powell & Sons, based on a sketch by John Hungerford Pollen for the Chapel of Studley Royal and adapted as a memorial to Pollen.
+A stained glass window in the north aisle depicting Vincent de Paul, the Madonna and John the Evangelist was executed by James Powell & Sons, based on a sketch by John Hungerford Pollen for the Chapel of Studley Royal and adapted as a memorial to Pollen.
 The window depicting the Coronation of the Virgin is by Hardman & Co.

 It was listed as Grade II* by English Heritage in 1970.